bristlemouth/bm_core/docs/api.md

 ```

 ## Time
-Bristlemouth offer a time API that can be used to obtain or set the current time on a device.
+Bristlemouth offers a time API that can be used to obtain or set the current time on a device.

 Time messages are sent over the Bristlemouth Control Messaging Protocol (BCMP).